sahithvamsi/project1-sentiment-Analysis-/README.md

-# end to end Sentiment Analysis project  Using Simple RNN
+# End to end Sentiment Analysis project  Using Simple RNN
 # IMDb Movie Review Sentiment Analysis

 This project demonstrates the development of an end-to-end sentiment analysis application using a trained Recurrent Neural Network (RNN).
 The app processes user-submitted IMDb movie reviews and predicts whether the sentiment is positive or negative.
 It uses TensorFlow/Keras for model creation and Streamlit for building an interactive web application.